survivejs/react-book/manuscript/10_linting_in_webpack.md

   ]
 }
 ```

+T> ESLint implements a large part of the functionality provided by JSCS.
+It is possible you can skip JSCS altogether provided you configure ESLint correctly.
+There's a large amount of presets available.

 T> Note that like some other tools, such as ESLint and JSHint, JSCS supports `package.json` based configuration.
 Simply add a `jscsConfig` field to it and write the configuration there.